elevatedposture/bsca/README.md

 The Basically Shenanigans Certificate Authority (“BSCA”) is a general purpose CA designed to provide x509 services within lab projects.

 # Disclaimer
 As the name suggests, BSCA is not suitable for production use.
 It is an excellent option to spin up quickly for a project within a lab, however it is not at all suitable to protect communications of any value in production.
-You have been warned, proceed at your own risk.
+You have been warned, proceed at your own risk. **No warranties are given**.

 # License
 BSCA is licensed with Creative Commons Attribution-NonCommercial-ShareAlike.